 In the case of the plate element under scrutiny, we recall that the volume integral of Eq.
-2.107 is numerically evaluated according to Eq.
-2.93 quadrature scheme.
+2.108 is numerically evaluated according to Eq.
+2.94 quadrature scheme.

 In general, the quadrature along the domain is performed according to the methods introduced for deriving the element stiffness matrix.
-If a surface or an edge load are supplied in place of the volumetric load vector $\underline{\mathbf{p}}$ , Eq.
-2.107 integral may be adapted to span each loaded element face, or edge.
+If a surface or an edge load are supplied in place of the volumetric load vector $\underline{p}$ , Eq.
+2.108 integral may be adapted to span each loaded element face, or edge.

 In the case of low order isoparametric elements - e.g. the fournoded quadrilateral shell element, an alternative, simplified procedure for the consolidation of the distributed loads into nodal forces becomes viable.
 According to such procedure, the element domain is partitioned into influence volumes, one each node; the external load contributions are then accumulated within each partition, and the resultant force vector is applied to the associated node.

 By moving such resultant force from the distribution center of gravity (cog) to the corner node, momentum balance is naively disregarded; the induced error however decreases with the load field variance across the element, and hence with the element size.
 Such error vanishes for uniform distributed loads.

 In the presence of a better established, work consistent counterpart, such simplified procedure is mostly employed to set a rule-of-thumb equivalence between distributed and nodal loads; in particular, the stress-singular nature of a set of nodal loads may be easily pointed out if it is observed that a finite load resultant is applied to influence areas that cumulatively vanish with vanishing element size.

 2.6 Joining elements into structures.

-2.6.1 Displacement and rotation field continuity Displacement and rotation fields are continuous at the isoparametric quadrilateral inter-element interfaces; they are in fact continuous at nodes since the associated nodal dofs are shared by adjacent elements, and the field interpolations that occur within each quadrilateral domain a) they both reduce to the same linear relation along the shared edge, and b) they are performed in the absence of any contributions related to unshared nodes or dofs.
+2.6.1 Displacement and rotation field continuity

+Displacement and rotation fields are continuous at the isoparametric quadrilateral inter-element interfaces; they are in fact continuous at nodes since the associated nodal dofs are shared by adjacent elements, and the field interpolations that occur within each quadrilateral domain a) they both reduce to the same linear relation along the shared edge, and b) they are performed in the absence of any contributions related to unshared nodes or dofs.

 A similar result does not hold for the [generalized] strain and stress components, which are in general discontinuous across the element boundaries; such a discontinuity - which vanishes with mesh refinement except at singularities - constitutes an indicator of the fe discretization error.

-2.6.2 Expressing the element stiffness matrix in terms of global dofs As seen in Par.
-2.3.5, the stiffness matrix of each j-th element defines the elastic relation between the associated generalized forces and displacements, i.e. $$\underline{\mathbf{G}}{ej} = \underline{\underline{\mathbf{K}}}{ej} \,\underline{\mathbf{d}}{ej} \tag{2.108}$$ where the dofs definition is local with respect to the element under scrutiny.
+2.6.2 Expressing the element stiffness matrix in terms of global dofs where the dofs definition is local with respect to the element under scrutiny.

+As seen in Par.
+2.3.5, the stiffness matrix of each j-th element defines the elastic relation between the associated generalized forces and displacements, i.e.

+$$\underline{\mathbf{G}}{\,\mathrm{e}j} = \underline{\underline{\mathbf{K}}}{\,\mathrm{e}j} \,\underline{\mathbf{d}}{\,\mathrm{e}j} \tag{2.109}$$